IBT Media: Platform

-IBT Media had run on a proprietary content management system that it has built over several years, though based on examination of the HTML source, it currently runs Drupal.
-The company started to tie-in real-time analytics into the newsroom as early as 2010, and based on those results, optimize follow-up content, positioning, and editorial calendars to serve readers.
+IBT Media had run on a proprietary content management system that it had built over several years.
+It currently runs on Drupal.
+The company started to tie in real-time analytics into the newsroom as early as 2010, and based on those results, optimize follow-up content, positioning, and editorial calendars to serve readers.
 Social feedback is also built into the newsroom.

 The company has also created platforms for content.
 Bizu, a video platform for business professionals hosts content and also offers incremental revenue streams to content providers.
 The platform partners with IDG Communications and France 24 for content, and Digitas and PJA Advertising and others for monetization.

 IBT Media is part of Economists "Ideas Channel" ad-network which targets people in business and politics.
 The company's brands publish to a number of 3rd party platforms, including Flipboard, Zite.'s Social Reader.